EricssonResearch/dnt/miki/doc/inispec.md

 ### packet

 This line specifies the expected header structure of the packet, and the values of the header fields that are used to identify the stream.
-The header list is separated by semicolons (;).
+The header list is separated by commas (,).

 Known header types are: eth, svlan, cvlan, rtag, ttag, ipv4, ipv6, arp, mpls, dcw_seq, dcw_ts TODO what else do we need?